November 6th - November 19th

 Limited spots - apply in advance!Discover

 The Autumn Course gives you a chance to appreciate some of the well known aspects of popular Japanese culture.
 Be entertained by Sumo wrestlers and other entertainers at a Sumo themed restaurant.
 Do you have the guts to challenge a Sumo wrestler?
 Enjoy an evening singing your heart out at karaoke, think of some hits for everyone to join in with.
-Speaking of Autumn in Japan, what could be better than spending the weekend in the old capital of Japan, Kyoto.
-With its rich history and well preserved traditions and architecture, take a walk down one of the small side streets and you’ll fee like you’ve slipped back in time.
+Speaking of Autumn in Japan, what could be better than spending a day in Nikko.
+With its rich history and well preserved shrines and tradition, take a walk in the forest and you’ll fee like you’ve slipped back in time.
 This course is also a great opportunity to study at one of the central language schools of in Tokyo.

 Explore Harajuku and Shibuya